 Dell Technologies World opened in Las Vegas this week and has already seen the launch of a number of new Dell EMC storage and server products backed by a comprehensive services portfolio.

-The company affirms these products are tailored for the modern data centre to address a wide range of existing and emerging data centre workloads to ultimately help customers drive better business outcomes.
+The company affirms these products are tailored for the modern data center to address a wide range of existing and emerging data center workloads to ultimately help customers drive better business outcomes.

 In fact, a recent ESG global survey commissioned by Dell EMC and Intel of 4,000 IT decision-makers found that 81 percent agree that if they do not embrace digital transformation they will no longer be competitive in their markets.

-“The Modern Data Centre is the proving ground for our customers to gain a digital advantage over their competition and achieve better business outcomes,” says Dell products & operations vice chairman Jeff Clarke.
+“The Modern Data Center is the proving ground for our customers to gain a digital advantage over their competition and achieve better business outcomes,” says Dell products & operations vice chairman Jeff Clarke.

 “Dell EMC is delivering the Modern Data Center innovations that our customers require, with new solutions that are engineered using future-proof technology to take on the data center challenges of today and to support the next big thing that our customers are imagining for tomorrow.”

-The company’s ‘Dell EMC Services’ have been made available to support the rapid adoption and optimisation of the modern data centre.PowerMax
+The company’s ‘Dell EMC Services’ have been made available to support the rapid adoption and optimisation of the modern data center.PowerMax

 In what the company has dubbed ‘the future of enterprise-class storage’, Dell EMC’s PowerMax has been built with end-to-end NVMe and a built-in real-time machine learning engine.
 According to competitive analysis by Dell in March 2018, PowerMax is the world’s fasted storage array that delivers up to 10M IOPS and 50 percent response times – 2x faster than its nearest competitor.